Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 ## Console playground

 Once you have the Plug extension, run a quick test to detect it by opening the browser developer console (here's an example for [Chrome](https://developer.chrome.com/docs/devtools/open/) and [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Browser_Console)).
-Note that if you just installed plug refresh the page.
+Note that if you just installed Plug you need to **refresh the page (F5 on Windows)** so that Plug is detected correctly.

 Copy and paste the following code snippet into the console and execute it by pressing the `ENTER` key of your keyboard.